 Description of Study

-This three-year, NSF-sponsored grant refines our hypothesis that productive learning of algebra is supported by reflection on multiple solution strategies through comparison and explanation of the reasons behind the strategies.
+This project refines our hypothesis that productive learning of algebra is supported by reflection on multiple solution strategies through comparison and explanation of the reasons behind the strategies.
 Existing theories of algebra learning focus on building conceptual knowledge and place less emphasis on how students gain expertise with symbolic strategies.
 Working with symbolic strategies is essential in algebra learning.
 Students need to develop procedural flexibility – knowing multiple strategies for solving a problem and selecting the most appropriate strategy for a given problem – and understand the conceptual rationale behind commonly used strategies.
 Knowledge of strategies (procedural knowledge) supports gains in both procedural flexibility and conceptual knowledge of algebra (Schneider, Star & Rittle-Johnson, 2011).
 In small-scale studies, redesigning lessons on equation solving to integrate a Compare and Discuss Multiple Strategies (CDMS) approach supported greater procedural knowledge, flexibility and/or conceptual knowledge than completing the lessons without a CDMS approach (Rittle-Johnson & Star, 2007, 2009; Rittle-Johnson, Star, & Durkin, 2009, 2012; Star & Rittle-Johnson, 2009).
 A preliminary set of supplemental materials to support a CDMS approach across the Algebra I curriculum has been developed, with evidence that classroom teachers can implement the materials with good fidelity (Star, Pollack, et al., 2015).

 In the current project, our research team is working directly with teachers to integrate a CDMS approach into their Algebra I classrooms.
 Building off of our previous work, the goal of this project is to undertake substantial modifications in our curriculum, instructional approach, and teacher professional development, and then to document both the feasible implementation and the efficacy for student learning of our improved CDMS Algebra I supplemental materials.